Mazisi Kunene: Late life

 Kunene returned to South Africa in 1992, where he taught at the University of Natal until his retirement.
 UNESCO made him Africa's poet laureate in 1993 and in 2005 he became South Africa's first poet laureate.

 Death and legacy

-Kunene died aged 76 on 11 August 2006 in Durban, after a lengthy bout of cancer.
+Kunene died aged 76 on 11 August 2006 in Durban, after a lengthy bout with cancer.

 On 12 May 2022, which would have been Kunene's 92nd birthday, he was commemorated with a Google Doodle.